YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    $ mupip extend MAMMALS -blocks=100

-This command adds 100 GDE database blocks to the region MAMMALS.
+This command adds 100 GDS database blocks to the region MAMMALS.

 ++++++++++++++++++
 EXTRACT